ndahn/coc_primer/Primer/character_creation.md

 - what do you want no one to find out?
 - what was your darkest moment?

+## Getting into the Thicket
+For first time players and oneshots, I would suggest to not let your character struggle too much with getting involved, i.e. your character should have a reason to follow the hook and work with the others, even if they don't know each other yet.

+That being said, the entry point will typically not present itself as "hey, I am made from reality-bending space magic".
+Investigating a disappearance, chasing a news story or being in a situation where running away is simply not an option are all typical reasons for your character to get involved more than they may have wished to.
+In general, this reason will be provided by the story.

 ## Professions of Interest
 - Accountant